 The same person told me that from the tomb goes a tunnel to Sangeeta Mahal – which is four km’s away from this place.
 He even said that the labyrinth carved on the entrance of the tomb indicates the passage as it goes.
 Which of course seems too far-fetched to be true.
 But a sole labyrinth carved here on entrance does sound intriguing with nothing to match it anywhere else in the monument.

 After soaking in early morning warm winter sun at Ibrahim Rauza, we proceeded to Sangeeta Mahal.
 I was not expecting much here and that is what it turned out to be.
 Absolute ruins of a palace with few extremely dilapidated structures lying inside a wall with low arched gateways – that are now barricaded.
 There was no documentation and all we could see was some tall narrow arches in the walls.
 At some places, the carvings and arches try hard to maintain the old glory.
 It is a huge complex but half of it was locked and the other half is also quite dangerous as the masonry is falling apart.
 I must admit that ruins looked handsome.
 Though the only signs of life around them were birds all around.

-Best way to go to these places is to take a city bus – which are very comfortable and announce every stop.
+The best way to go to these places is to take a city bus – which is very comfortable and announces every stop.
 There are shared autos as well, but I prefer to use the public transport wherever available – safe and economical.